allenphang/threejs-mapping/README.md

 # Mapping with THREE.js

-**work in progress**

-An example of creating 3D maps with THREE.js from GeoJson.
+Test how to use ThreeJS for creating 3D maps.